sketchplugins/plugin-directory/README.md

 - [Smart Truncate](https://github.com/ozgurgunes/Sketch-Smart-Truncate), by Ozgur Gunes: Truncates text in selected layers, symbol overrides or even all overrides of all instances of a symbol to given length.
 - [Smart Design Export](https://github.com/7revor/smart-design-export), by 7revor: transform sketch to smart-design template
 - [Smartling](https://smartling.github.io/smartling-sketch-plugin/), by Smartling: Plugin for Sketch that allows to translate and pseudo-localize designs using the Smartling platform.
-- [Snatch](https://github.com/ZhichengChen/snatch), by ZhichengChen: Sketch plugin which upload layer to CDN directly.
 - [Sort Me](https://github.com/romashamin/sort-me-sketch), by Roman Shamin: Sort artboards and layers by name
 - [Sort Selected Layers](https://github.com/ludovic-loridan/sketch-sort-selected-layers), by Ludovic Loridan: A handy plugin to sort layers or artboards by Y or by X position.
 - [Specify (alpha)](https://specifyapp.com), by Specify SAS: Export styles and assets to your Specify Libraries.
-- [Spell Check Whole Page](https://github.com/Tallwave/sketch-spellcheck-all-layers), by Tallwave: A basic spellchecker that checks all layers on a page in Sketch
 - [Spelly](https://spelly.io), by Spelly Team: Spell checker by Spelly with auto-scanner, suggestions, and other powerful features
 - [Squash](https://github.com/mcansh/squash-sketchplugin), by Logan McAnsh <logan@mcan.sh> (https://mcan.sh): Export and optimize images with Realmac Squash
 - [Sr Measure](https://github.com/endswithak/sketch-measure-react), by Erik Myers: A sketch plugin to export your designs as react applications.
 Quickly share design specs, css, and assets.